INFO-523-Exercises/project-final-Feature-Finders-Club/README.md

 ### Overview
 This project conducts sentiment analysis on Apple stock using the `SentimentIntensityAnalyzer` from the `VaderSentiment` library in Python.
 The sentiment scores are compared with Apple stock prices, providing insights into the potential correlation between public sentiment and market dynamics.

-#### Authors: Team Feature Finders Club - Eshaan Mathakari, Sanjay Bhargav Siddi, Likith Kumar Dundigalla,Aravind shrenivas Murali, Vamsi Vadala
+#### Authors: Team Feature Finders Club
+- Eshaan Mathakari - @eshaanmathakari

+- Sanjay Bhargav Siddi - @sanjaybhargavsiddi

+- Likith Kumar Dundigalla - @LikithKumarDundigalla

+- Aravind shrenivas Murali - @Aravind-shrenivas

+- Vamsi Vadala - @Vamsi-Vadala
+-
 #### Affiliation: School of Information, University of Arizona

 ### Features